Sanibel Island Vacation Rentals

-- Sanibel has a few different options for beaches ranging from the Causeway to the East and West ends of the island.
+- Sanibel has a few different public beach accesses from the Causeway to the East and West ends of the island.

 This is a favorite beach for locals and visitors alike.
 Many people like coming here because it is far removed from homes, condominiums, hotels and resorts.
 If you’re looking for more than just relaxing on the white powdery sand, there is also a nature trail for you to enjoy.
 It runs parallel to the beach and is about a mile long.

 There is plenty of parking available here, too.
-Bowman’s Beach is the farthest beach going north before you reach Captiva.
 There are restrooms, woods and grass-covered dunes.
 The beach also faces southwest so the sunset views won’t disappoint.
 To get to Bowman’s Beach, take Periwinkle Way north to Sanibel-Captiva Road and keep traveling north.
 Bowman’s Beach Road is just after the Ding Darling National Wildlife Refuge.
 Head west on Bowman’s Beach Road and go a quarter-mile until you reach the wooded and unpaved parking area.

 Make sure you bring water and snacks with you because the beach does not have a concession stand that sells food or drinks.
 Also, make sure you have a backpack or a cart or cooler on wheels because it’s about a 10-minute walk from the parking lot to the beach through the wooded area and across the bridge spanning the lagoon.